consoledotdev/home/content/tools/load-testing.md

 #### Summary

-- Free and open source with an optional cloud service.
+- Free and open source with an optional cloud service if you want distributed tests.
 - CLI for testing HTTP, WebSockets and gRPC requests.
 - Tests scripted using Javascript.
-- Exports to terminal and supports services like AWS Cloudwatch, Datadog, Grafana, GitHub Actions, etc.
+- Results displayed in the terminal and supports exporting to services like AWS Cloudwatch, Datadog, Grafana, GitHub Actions, etc.

 #### Review